galetaire/spahousing/pages/posts/multivariate.md

 <div align="center">_[**Dynamic chart**](/multivariate.html)_ / _[**Static chart**](/images/multivariate.png)_</div>
 <span>[![Datos del mercado inmobiliario](/images/multivariate.png)](/images/multivariate.png)</span>

-- The model groups together seven variables: nominal price, real price, sales, inflation, mortgages, interest rate and employment.
+The model groups together seven variables: nominal price, real price, sales, inflation, mortgages, interest rate and employment.

-# Interpretation and observations

 All variables are represented as a percentage.
 Some clarifications to facilitate its reading:

 - **Unemployment, Inflation**: average rate for the given year.
 - **Real price**[1]: percentage of difference between the nominal and the inflation rate.